Joystream/joystream/content-directory-schemas/README.md

 ### Input files naming

-Currently the tooling has some limitations when it comes to naming files inside the `inputs` directory.
-There is a specific pattern that has to be respected:
+In order to get the full benefit of the tooling, in some cases you may need to respect a specific pattern of file naming:

-Each input file name should start with related class id (counting from `1`, since it's assumed that the classes will be created inside an initially empty content directory) followed by and underscore and a class name (for example: `1_Language`), followed by one of the following strings: `Class`, `Schema` or `Batch` (based on the input type, ie. `1_LanguageBatch`)
+Each input file name should end with `Class`, `Schema` or `Batch` (depending on the input type, ie. `LanguageBatch`).
+It is also recommended that each of those file names starts with a class name (currently in `entityBatches` there's no distinction between schemas and classes, as it is assumed there will be a one-to-one relationship between them)

 ### `json-schemas` support for json inputs in `VSCode`